Last updated: May 4, 2026

 |---|---|---|

-| Individual PI license (biennial) | $150 | Every 2 years; renewal fee same |
+| Individual PI license (biennial) | $150 | Every 2 years; same renewal fee |

 | Criminal record check | $25 | Required for all applicants |

-| Fingerprinting (armed only) | $23.25 | FBI check for armed license applicants |
+| FBI fingerprinting (armed only) | $23.25 | National background check for armed license |

-| $50,000 surety bond (annual premium) | ~$500-$1,000/year | Required; must stay current |
+| $50,000 surety bond (2-year concurrent) | ~$500-$1,000/year premium | Required; must remain current |

-| PI Agency license (if operating agency) | $350 | Business-level license; separate from individual |
+| PI Agency license (if operating business) | $350 | Business-level license; separate from individual |

 | LLC formation (Secretary of State) | $100-$102 | One-time |